toladata/Knowledgebase/en/8-indicators/what-is-an-indicator.md

 ---
 An **indicator** is a quantitative measure or qualitative observation used to describe change.

 Indicators are linked to the objectives set in a Program Logframe to help measure the success and achievement of the said objectives.
+They also usually correspond to different Results Framework levels.
 Indicators depict the extent to which a project is accomplishing its planned inputs, outputs, outcomes and goals.

 For an indicator to measure change it must have: